Couples Therapy on Long Island

 Ideally, you and your partner will feel comfortable sharing with each other under the guidance of your therapist.
 But if there’s something that makes you uncomfortable, the best way to solve that problem is to talk to your therapist and see if the issue can be fixed.
 A good therapist welcomes any input, and we like to be flexible and open to our client’s needs.

-Spotlight: Gottman Method Orientation
+Spotlight: The Gottman Method

 While couples therapy can take many forms, we specialize in using the Gottman Method.
 The main idea of this methodology is to give priority to unresolved conflicts and to try and talk through them through the use of positive communication.
 The goal is to promote communication by avoiding criticism, contempt, defensiveness, and stonewalling -all terms that you will become more familiar with over the course of therapy.